Teaching with Teacher Evaluations or Feedback Surveys

 1. Student Surveys – How to Use Class Feedback to Improve Teaching Techniques: SurveyMonkey has written a short page on four ways that you can use student surveys and how to turn that data into better teaching.
 This site explains that educators can use student surveys to understand who your pupils are and what they need, get feedback about workload, pace, and structure of your class, ask about your school’s learning environment, and assess yourself or other teachers.

-2. How to Design the Ultimate Teacher Feedback Survey: This article discusses how to design a great teacher feedback survey, talking about the ideal survey length, question types, bias control, analysis, and making changes.
+2. How to Design the Ultimate Teacher Feedback Survey: This post, now archived, discusses how to design a great teacher feedback survey, talking about the ideal survey length, question types, bias control, analysis, and making changes.
 Its focus is on how survey design is the key to obtaining accurate data from students surveys, and many examples of questions that should be asked in the survey versus those that should not be asked are included.
 Reminding educators that the survey is not about analyzing student criticism on their ability to teach and knowledge on a subject but on receiving insight to the ways in which their teaching strategies are working or not working for certain students, this brief piece is a good one to read when discussing the prospect of adding feedback surveys to your curriculum.

 Conclusion